Haley Carter: Coaching career

 The contract has been linked to an effort to intimidate and silence the players and staff from publicly discussing allegations they made to the Afghanistan Football Federation detailing the sexual abuse of women players by male Federation members.
 Documentation supporting the allegations was provided to Hummel International, and on November 30, 2018, Hummel terminated their sponsorship with the Afghan Football Federation and immediately demanded the removal of its president, Kerim Kerramudin.
 The allegations were investigated by both the Afghanistan Attorney General, Farid Hamidi, and the FIFA Ethics Committee.
 As of December 9, 2018, five members of the Afghan Football Federation, including its president, were suspended indefinitely following initial inquiries.
 On June 8, 2019, following its investigation, FIFA announced a lifetime ban for Kerim Kerramudin and fined him 1,000,000 CHF for breaching article 23 (protection of physical and mental integrity) and article 25 (abuse of position) of the FIFA Code of Ethics.
 On the following day, the Afghanistan Attorney General's office also issued an arrest warrant for Kerramudin although he remains at large.
 The investigation of additional Afghanistan Football Federation officials is ongoing.

 Following her departure from the Afghan Women's National Team, Carter was nominated to run for vice president of the United Soccer Coaches board of directors and although losing the election, was later appointed chair of the United Soccer Coaches Women Coaches Community.
 In October 2019, Carter joined Lisa Cole's staff for the Antigua and Barbuda Women's National Team as a goalkeeper coach at the 2020 CONCACAF Caribbean Football Union's Olympic Qualifiers.

+Management career

 In January 2023, Carter was appointed general manager and vice president of soccer operations for Orlando Pride of the National Women's Soccer League (NWSL).
+She managed club operations and transactions in her role.
+By the end of the 2024 NWSL season, the Pride had won its first NWSL Shield and Championship.

+Carter resigned in late November 2025, following the Pride's semifinals exit from the 2025 NWSL playoffs, and was subsequently announced on December 3 as the new president of soccer operations for NWSL competitors Washington Spirit, where she would oversee the club's general manager and strategic operations.